-- All children with food allergies or tolerance concerns will go through the IAT process before being admitted for care. - Each child with food allergies or tolerance concerns will have a monthly menu annotated and signed by the parent with the foods they can consume for each meal period.
+- All children with food allergies or tolerance concerns will go through the ACT process before being admitted for care. - Each child with food allergies or tolerance concerns will have a monthly menu annotated and signed by the parent with the foods they can consume for each meal period. - A new monthly menu will be submitted for each child with a designated allergy each month prior to the 1st in order to be admitted into care.